Past Webinars

 -

 What happens to digital credentials after they have been issued?
-This session introduces an initiative led by Northeastern University’s Center for the Future of Higher Education and Talent Strategy, in conjunction with 1EdTech and SHRM, and funded by Walmart.
-We share findings from a project that narrows in on the consumer side of credentials by exploring the successes and pain points of HR Managers who are trying to integrate non-degree credentials into their hiring process.
-The session also covers what we found is happening to applicant data as it flows through ATS systems and we make suggestions for future improvements that could advance the use of non-degree credentials.
+This session introduced an initiative led by Northeastern University’s Center for the Future of Higher Education and Talent Strategy, in conjunction with 1EdTech and SHRM, and funded by Walmart.
+They shared findings from a project that narrows in on the consumer side of credentials by exploring the successes and pain points of HR Managers who are trying to integrate non-degree credentials into their hiring process.
+The session also covered what they found is happening to applicant data as it flows through ATS systems and made suggestions for future improvements that could advance the use of non-degree credentials.

 Click here to watch the recording.